-In cases of USDOL contracted and managed performance evaluations, project funding set aside in the approved budget for evaluations is to be used to support the evaluation process, and may include, but not be limited to, translation of the evaluation report from English into the local language, providing ground transportation for the external evaluator, interpretation for the external evaluator, hosting a full-day evaluation stakeholders meeting, and in-country transportation and accommodation costs for staff and other stakeholders' participation in the stakeholder meeting.
-Re-allocation of funds set aside within project budgets for evaluations that are not needed for this purpose must be made in consultation with USDOL and approved by USDOL.
+In cases of USDOL contracted and managed performance evaluations, project funding set aside in the approved budget for evaluations is to be used to support the evaluation process, and may include, but is not limited to, translating the evaluation report from English into the local language, providing ground transportation and interpretation for the external evaluator, hosting a full-day evaluation stakeholder meeting, and in-country transportation and accommodation costs for staff and other stakeholder participation in the stakeholder meeting.
+Re-allocation of funds set aside within project budgets for evaluations that are not needed for this purpose must be made in consultation with USDOL and be approved by USDOL.